 Whether you need to create a product recall plan from scratch or would like us to review your existing plans, RQA can help

 Our consultants will work with you to develop your product recall plan.
 Depending upon company size and structure, this will usually involve a specialist product recall consultant visiting your office or site to discuss the product recall planning process and then going through key elements of the product recall plan.
 If time is available, the consultant will start to prepare draft sections of the product recall plan during the day.
-Afterwards the RQA consultant will compile the information into a draft product recall plan for you to finalise.

 Product Recall Training